pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ```

+If your credentials are valid, and you have already run `hatch build`
+and thus have your 2 distribution files in a `dist/` directory then
-If your credentials are valid, Hatch will publish your package to test PyPI.
+Hatch will publish your package to test PyPI.

-Hatch also has a caching system so once you enter your credentials it will remember them.
+Hatch also has a caching system so once you enter your credentials it
+will remember them.

 ## Install your package from test PyPI